Panrong/st4ml/sttool-doc/source/gettingstarted.rst

 The ``mapfile`` is currently stored *locally* on each worker node with the same directory name since the graph reading function cannot access HDFS currently.

+After map matching is done, a folder is created at the specific location, which consists multiple ``.csv`` files named ``part-000...``.
+Each of the files is the production of an executor.
+To combine the files into a single file, a helper function ``ST-TOOLHOME/run/helper/combine.py`` can be used.